jovanjenjic/react-lightweight-calendar/README.md

   - `hour`: The format for displaying the hour on the left side of the calendar.
   - `monthYear`: The text for displaying the month and year in the navigation.

 - `onDayNumberClick`: A callback function that is called when a day number is clicked.
-It receives the clicked day as a parameter.
+It receives the clicked day and _event_ as a parameter.

 - `onDayStringClick`: A callback function that is called when a day text is clicked.
-It receives the clicked day as a parameter.
+It receives the clicked day and _event_ as a parameter.

 - `onHourClick`: A callback function that is called when an hour on the left side of the calendar is clicked.
-It receives the clicked hour as a parameter.
+It receives the clicked hour and _event_ as a parameter.

 - `onColorDotClick`: A callback function that is called when a color dot is clicked.
-It receives the clicked color dot information as a parameter.
+It receives the clicked color dot information and _event_ as a parameter.

 - `onItemClick`: A callback function that is called when an item is clicked.
-It receives the clicked item data as a parameter.
+It receives the clicked item data and _event_ as a parameter.

 - `onCellClick`: A callback function that is called when a cell on the calendar is clicked.
-It receives the clicked cell date information as a parameter.
+It receives the clicked cell date information and _event_ as a parameter.

 - `cellDisplayMode`: An object that controls the display mode of the cells in the calendar.
 It should have the following structure:
   - `[CURRENT_VIEW]`: The current view of the calendar (e.g., `WEEK_TIME`, `DAY`, `MONTH`, etc.).